December 01, 2012

 Well, the cycle has completed, and recently, our dear old Tiger reached the end of his days too.
 Thankfully, his final serious decline happened quickly, and his exit was painless and peaceful.

 We'd had Tiger even longer than Sylvester.
 Tiger came to us as a tiny kitten of only six weeks.
-Just like after losing Sylvester, it has been the multitude of little changes caused by his absence which surprise us into tears.
+Just like after losing Sylvester, it has been the multitude of little changes caused by his absence which surprised us into tears.
 My body and senses had become so very acclimatized to the spaces he used, the sounds he made, the patterns of his behaviour, and the feel of his presence.

 The difference with losing the second and last kitty, is that now there are simply no kitties left.
 When we lost the first one, a lot of our grief could be redirected into positive energy for the remaining one, who'd lost his brother and best friend.
 So, we lavished love and attention on Tiger, and he seemed to rebound and come back into his own during his last 6 months.